Riya4057/To-do-list-using-html-css-and-javascript/README.md

 # To-do-list
-I have created this o-do list website using  HTML CSS and JavaScript
+I have created this To-do List website using  HTML CSS and JavaScript